matthiasn/clojure-system-book/manuscript/MainApp-WebsocketComponent.md

 ## WebSocket Communication Component

 This component handles the interaction with the web clients.
-It distributes messages coming from websocket clients to the appropriate channels of the application and vice versa.
+It distributes messages coming from WebSocket clients to the appropriate channels of the application and vice versa.

 ![MainApp - Communicator Component](images/mainapp_communicator.png)

-The actual communication with over the network is then handled by the HttpComponent, which we will look at briefly in the next chapter.
+The actual communication over the network is then handled by the HttpComponent which we will look at briefly in the next chapter.
 Here are the ````Communicator```` and the ````Communicator-Channels``` **[components](https://github.com/matthiasn/BirdWatch/blob/a7a27c76fb4a882daa485d0231de30c1cc078652/Clojure-Websockets/MainApp/src/clj/birdwatch/communicator/component.clj)**:

 ~~~
 (ns birdwatch.communicator.component